funidata/grok-test/README.md

 ## Generating input logs for testing

-If you are matching against the logstash `message` field, then you must feed the plain log messages as input, not entirely syslog logfiles.
+If you are matching against the logstash `message` field, then you must feed the plain log messages as input, not entire syslog logfiles.

 This is easy to do using `systemd-journald`: